ghst659/sml00/py_setup.md

    commands to use the virtual environment.
 4. Install the additional Python packages into the virtual environment.
+5. Using the Environment

-Each time you want to use the environment, re-activate it from your shell.
+   + Each time you want to use the environment, re-activate it from your shell.
+   + Running Jupyter Notebook.

 ## 1. Install Own Python3